nchase/memetica/src/2016-04-03-software-epigenetics-DNA.md

 ---

-## Improving Software Systems With Lamarckism
+## Improving Software Systems With Soft Inheritance

 _Maybe don't jump right into changing the DNA._